Sachin H. Jain

 Sachin H. Jain (born 1980) is an American physician who held leadership positions in the Center for Medicare and Medicaid Services (CMS) and the Office of the National Coordinator for Health Information Technology (ONC).

 From 2015 to 2020, he served as president and chief executive officer of the CareMore Health System.

 In July 2020, he joined the SCAN Group and Health Plan as its new president and CEO.
 He is also adjunct professor of medicine at the Stanford University School of Medicine and a Contributor at Forbes.
-In 2024, he was named one of the most influential people in healthcare by Modern Healthcare magazine for the second year in a row.